Xemiru/Boxboy/README.md

 ## Menu Patterns

 While you can simply set the `Button`s of a `Menu` through calls to `Menu.setButton(int, Button)`, it is possible to use a `MenuPattern` instead to prepare them using templates.

+Spaces and the underscore character are special characters for menu patterns.
+Spaces will cause the pattern to ignore the button currently at the character's position, but an underscore will forcibly remove the button at the slot.

 ```java
 Menu myMenu = Boxboy.get().createMenu(3, Text.of("title"));